How to Stop Eczema Itching Immediately?

 What is the best eczema cream for itching?

-Vaseline or Moisturizers are the best cream for itching and are non-medicated.
+Vaseline or Moisturizers are the best creams for itching and are non-medicated.
 For medicated ones: The Cerave lotions, Eucerin eczema relief cream, Vanicream products, and Aveeno goods are some of the best eczema creams.

 What supplements can I take for eczema itching?